Click chemistry: Potential applications

 In combination with combinatorial chemistry, high-throughput screening, and building chemical libraries, click chemistry has hastened new drug discoveries by making each reaction in a multistep synthesis fast, efficient, and predictable.

+Drug discovery and bio-conjugation

+Click chemistry has become a cornerstone in drug discovery and bioconjugation.
+Its ability to rapidly and selectively form stable covalent bonds has facilitated the development of targeted therapeutics and diagnostic agents.
+Recent studies have explored the use of click chemistry in creating multifunctional drug delivery systems, enhancing the specificity and efficacy of treatments.

 Technology license

 The Scripps Research Institute has a portfolio of click-chemistry patents.
 Licensees include Invitrogen, Allozyne, Aileron, Integrated Diagnostics, and the biotech company baseclick, a BASF spin-off created to sell products made using click chemistry.
 Moreover, baseclick holds a worldwide exclusive license for the research and diagnostic market for the nucleic acid field.

 Fluorescent azides and alkynes are also produced by companies such as Cyandye.